JamesMackman/mind-melt/README.md

 - The design for the footer was taken from the Code Institute 'Love Running' walkthrough project.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
 - The score section idea and javascript code were taken from the Code Institute 'Love-Maths' walkthrough project.

-### Media

-- The photos used on the home and sign up page are from This Open Source site.
-- The images used for the gallery page were taken from this other open source site.